Dadido3/D3pixelbot/docs/internals.md

 Not queried chunks will get unloaded/deleted automatically after some time.

 While a chunk is downloading, all pixel events will be queued.
-After is has been downloaded, all events will be replayed.
+After the chunk has been downloaded, all events will be replayed.
 This will make sure that the data will not get out of sync while chunk data is being downloaded.

 ```mermaid